Spencer-Gardner/CS260/README.md

 - I only used a single font.
 Most of the textual content will be in the _About_ section.
 I havn't added it in yet, but I'm almost done writing everything.
 - I updated a few of the icons, but I still need to add the official logo.

+## JavaScript
+For this deliverable, I implemented JavaScript so that the application now functions.
+I also added placeholders for future technology.

+- Login - The enter button on the home page redirects the user to the play page, and the user's name is stored in local storage.
+- Database - The stats page displays the user's name as well as any stats stored in local storage.
+Information will be stored/accessed through a database in the future.
+- WebSocket - The game is now functional with access to a dictionary API.
+When a guess is entered by the user, a request is sent to the API to verify the word.
+- Application Logic - The keyboard allows the user to interact with the game.
+The display keeps track of letters, time, and score.
+I may adjust some rules later but it is funtional overall.